Convex and concave decompositions of affine $3$-manifolds: Preliminary

-By Proposition 6.2 of \cite{psconv} or by its $\che M_J$-version, given two hemispherical $3$-crescents $R$ and $S$ in $\che M_J$, we have \begin{itemize} \item $R \cap S \cap M_{J}= \emp$, \item $R = S$, or \item $R \cap S \cap M_{J}$ is a union of common components of $I_R \cap M_J$ and $I_S \cap M_J$. \end{itemize} The components of $I_R \cap M_J$ as in the last case are called {\em copied components} of $I_R \cap M_J$.
-The union of all copied components in $M_J$, a {\em pre-two-faced submanifold of type I}, is totally geodesic and covers a compact imbedded totally geodesic $2$-dimensional submanifold in $M^o_J$ by Proposition 6.4 of \cite{psconv}.
-The submanifold is called the \hypertarget{term-tsfmI}{{\em two-faced submanifold of type I}} (arising from hemispherical $3$-crescents).
+By Proposition 6.2 of \cite{psconv} or by its $\che M_h$-version, given two hemispherical $3$-crescents $R$ and $S$ in $\che M_h$, the exactly one of following hold: \begin{itemize} \item $R \cap S \cap M_{h}= \emp$, \item $R = S$, or \item $R \cap S \cap M_{h}$ is a union of common components of $I_R \cap M_h$ and $I_S \cap M_h$. \end{itemize} The components of $I_R \cap M_h$ as in the last case are called {\em copied components} of $I_R \cap M_h$.
+The union of all copied components in $M_h$, a {\em pre-two-faced submanifold of type I}, is totally geodesic and covers a compact embedded totally geodesic $2$-dimensional submanifold in $M^o_h$ by Proposition 6.4 of \cite{psconv}.
+The submanifold is called the \hypertarget{term-tsfm}{{\em two-faced submanifold of type I}} (arising from hemispherical $3$-crescents).
 (It is possible that the needed results of \cite{psconv} are true when the manifold-boundary $\partial M$ is convex.
 This is not proved there.)
 Note it is possible that the two-faced submanifold of type I may be empty, i.e., does not exist at all.

 The \hypertarget{term-spl}{{\em splitting along}} a submanifold $A$ is given by the Cauchy completion $M^s$ of $M-A$ of the path metric obtained by using an ordinary Riemannian metric on $M$ and restricting to $M-A$.
-(Note this is not the Kuiper completion since we use the metric on $M$.)

-\begin{hyp} We assume that a bihedral $3$-crescent in $\che M_{J}$ is defined if there is no hemispherical $3$-crescent. \end{hyp} In other words, we shall talk about bihedral $3$-crescent when $\che M_{J}$ has no hemispherical $3$-crescent.
+\begin{hyp} We assume that a bihedral $3$-crescent in $\che M_{h}$ is defined if there is no hemispherical $3$-crescent. \end{hyp} In other words, we shall talk about bihedral $3$-crescent when $\che M_{h}$ has no hemispherical $3$-crescent.